Program availability

 All courses, 24.00 semester credit hours, are required.

-This course prepares students to assess, diagnose, and manage mental health care needs across the life span.
-Emphasis will be placed on underlying acute and chronic psychiatric/mental health diagnoses.
-Clinical opportunities will be utilized to all the PMHNP to apply concepts in primary and acute care settings with adults and families.
+This course prepares students to assess, diagnose, and manage mental health needs across the lifespan, with a primary focus on adult psychiatric care.
+Emphasis is placed on recognizing and treating underlying acute and chronic psychiatric disorders using evidence-based psychotherapeutic and psychopharmacologic approaches.
+Under the guidance of faculty and preceptors, clinical experiences allow PMHNP students to apply core concepts in primary care, outpatient behavioral health, community mental health, and acute care settings while developing competency in diagnostic reasoning, treatment planning, and holistic care of adults and their families.

 This course is an immersion experience into a mental health practice and the role of the Psychiatric Mental Health Nurse Practitioner.